NOAA-ORR-ERD/WebGnomeClient/doc/location_files/strait_of_juan_de_fuca_examples.rst

 **Tips:**

-1. To change the current reversal conditions, but keep all other model settings the same **is not yet possible**. :(

-2. If you only want to change one spill parameter, like the wind in Case (b), there is no need to reload the Location File and step through the Wizard.
+1. If you only want to change one spill parameter, like the wind in Case (b), there is no need to reload the Location File and step through the Wizard.
 Instead, use the buttons on the Menu Bar to switch from Map View to Setup View.
-In Setup View are various panels which allow you to edit the model setup.
+In Setup View there are various panels which allow you to edit the model setup.
 In the **Wind** panel, click on the edit (pencil) icon next to the wind entry (named "Wind #1 unless you specified a different name in the Wizard).
 Here you can change the wind direction